sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 ### Rerendering Problem

-The major difference between them is that React.Component doesn’t implement the shouldComponentUpdate() lifecycle method while React.PureComponent implements it.
+The major difference is that
+React.Component doesn’t implement the shouldComponentUpdate() lifecycle method while React.PureComponent implements it.
 If component's render() function renders the same result